arpie-steele/test-e0109/README.md

 cargo +1.77 run    # ✅ Runs and passes all assertions
 ```

-However, opening `src/main.rs` in VSCode with rust-analyzer shows E0109 errors on lines 28-31.
+However, opening `src/main.rs` in VSCode with rust-analyzer shows 3 E0109 errors on the 3 lines 42-44.

 ## Environment